Overview

 The PGDRD Project: What Is It?

-The Post Graduate Diploma in Rural Development (PGDRD) offered by the Indira Gandhi National Open University (IGNOU) is not complete without the PGDRD project.
+First, keep in mind that without the PGDRD project, the Indira Gandhi National Open University’s (IGNOU) Post Graduate Diploma in Rural Development (PGDRD) is not complete.
 It is intended to assess your understanding of concepts related to rural development, your ability to do research, and your ability to apply theoretical knowledge to practical situations.

 How does one go about finishing the PGDRD Project?